holms-ur/fine-tuning/fine-tuning/retinanet.md

-# Fine tuning with the Mask RCNN algorithm.
+# Fine tuning with the RetinaNet algorithm.

 ## Installation